Zhuo216/OOP244-Project-Fardad/readme.md

   if the user selects exit it will print `"Aborted!\n"` and exit.
 - If add is selected a fool-proof quantity value is received from 1 up to the maximum amount needed to fulfill the needed quantity using the prompt: `"Quantity to add: "`.
 Then the quantity is increased by the entered amount.<br />
 After increasing quantity, a confirmation message is printed as follows:<br />`"X items added!"`, replacing X with the amount.
-- If reduce is selected a fool-proof quantity value is received from 1 up to the quantity on hand using the prompt: `"Quantity to add: "`.
+- If reduce is selected a fool-proof quantity value is received from 1 up to the quantity on hand using the prompt: `"Quantity to Reduce: "`.
 Then the quantity is reduced by the entered amount.<br />
 After reducing quantity a confirmation message is printed as follows:<br />`"X items removed!"`, replacing X with the amount.
 - Selecting Add on an already fulfilled needed quantity should result in issuing the message: `"Quantity Needed already fulfilled!\n"`
 - Selecting Reduce on a zero quantity should result in issuing the message: `"Quaintity on hand is zero!\n"`